ckaestne/seai/lectures/08_architecture/tradeoffs.md

 ---
-# Common ML Methods and their Qualities
+# Common ML Algorithms and their Qualities

 ----
 ## Linear Regression: Qualities